-If you're interested in finding out more about transgender issues, for yourself or for a friend, there are some really good organisations out there who can help.
+If you're interested in finding out more about transgender issues, for yourself or for a friend, these organisations can help.

-Melbourne-based organisation that runs events, programs and a range of projects based around the needs and interests of Sex-and-Gender-Diverse young people.
+- YGender - Melbourne-based organisation running events, programs and projects based around the needs and interests of sex-and-gender-diverse young people.